-HSC-120 Medical Terminology I (3 s.h.)
-Introduction of basic medical terminology utilizing a programmed, word-building system to learn word parts to construct and analyze new terms.
+HSC-120 Medical Terminology I

+Introduction of basic medical terminology utilizing a programmed, work-building system to learn word parts to construct and analyze new terms.
 Emphasis is placed on spelling, definition, usage, and pronunciation.
-(45-0) Equivalent to 15-251, HEAL-110.
+(45-0-0-0) Equivalent to 15-251, HEAL-110.

-HSC-121 Medical Terminology II (3 s.h.)
-Prerequisite: None.
-However, HSC-120, Medical Terminology I is highly desirable.
-A continuation of HSC-120.
+HSC-121 Medical Terminology II

+Prerequisite: None, however, HSC-120, Medical Terminology I, is highly desirable.
 A brief review of basic medical terminology followed by a systems approach to learning terms associated with the anatomical, physiological, and pathological aspects of the body.
-(45-0) Equivalent to 15-252, HEAL-111.
+(45-0-0-0) Equivalent to 15-252, HEAL-111.

 HSC-144 Basic Pharmacology (2 s.h.)

-Provides a basic foundation of the study of drugs including general concepts, biological factors affecting the action of drugs, and effects of medications on body systems.
-Includes allergy overview, the medication order, and discussion of legal and ethical issues related to pharmacology.
-(30-0) Equivalent to 90-134, HEAL-701.
+Basic Pharmacology provides an introduction to the principles of pharmacology including drug terminology; drug origins, forms, and actions; routes of administration; as well as the use of generic name drugs, trade name drugs, and categories of drugs to treat various body systems.
+(30-0-0) Equivalent to 90-134, HEAL-701.

-HSC-150 Body Structure and Function (4 s.h.)
+HSC-150 Body Structure and Function

 A basic study of the anatomy and physiology of the human body.
 Study progresses from the cell to tissues, organs, and systems with emphasis on their interrelatedness.
 Discussion includes some of the alterations that occur in illness.
 Usage of applicable medical terminology is stressed.
-(45-30) Equivalent to 94-104, HEAL-704, HSC-150L.
+(45-30-0-0) Equivalent to 94-104, HEAL-704.

-HSC-155 Laboratory Tests (2 s.h.)
+HSC-155 Laboratory Tests

 To familiarize the student with clinical laboratory tests and their normal ranges in the areas of hematology, urology, and microbiology.
 The student will also learn basic surgical position terminology, instruments, and special organ studies.
-(30-0) Equivalent to 90-140, HEAL-702.
+(30-0-0-0) Equivalent to 90-140, HEAL-702.

-HSC-171 Nurse Aide Theory (2 s.h.)
+HSC-171 Nurse Aide Theory

 Corequisite: HSC-174, Nurse Aide Clinical.
-This 75-hour nurse aide course has been designed to meet the training requirements of The Omnibus Budget Reconciliation Act of 1987 (OBRA) for aides working in nursing facilities (NF) and skilled nursing facilities (SNF).
+Entrance Requirements: Must be 16 years or older; must have strength and endurance to meet the requirements in performing skills such as lifting and moving residents; high school diploma or GED required (if currently in high school, you must submit a letter of acknowledgement from your high school counselor); must complete the Health History Self-Assessment; current immunization records are required prior to beginning clinical (including a TB test and a Hepatitis B vaccine or signing a waiver for the Hepatitis vaccine); criminal and adult abuse checks are required and the cost is included in the tuition.
+This 75-hour nurse aide course has been revised to meet the training requirements of The Omnibus Budget Reconciliation Act of 1987 (OBRA) for aides working in nursing facilities (NF) and skilled nursing facilities (SNF).
 Emphasis in the course is on students achieving a basic level of knowledge and demonstrating skills to provide safe, effective resident care.
-The course has been developed in six units of study.
-The theory portion includes 30 hours of classroom time and 15 hours of laboratory practice.
-(30-0) Equivalent to CNAS-101, 89-164.
+(30-0-0-0) Equivalent to 89-164, CNAS-101.